AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

    * Inverse of probability-to-leave model by detecting outliers.

-   * Highly exploitable if the player accumulates long session times over many sessions and then suddenly gradually decreases the session time to earn rewards.
+   * Highly exploitable if the player accumulates long session times over many sessions and then suddenly decreases the session times gradually if rewards are involved.

 * [Creating Play Time Maximization Model](HighValueProjectTutorials/CreatingPlayTimeMaximizationModel.md)